One Ocean Marine Ltd Crew Terms & Conditions

 8: One Ocean Marine’s Seafarer Insurance

-CrewSEACURE is an insurance product, developed by Seacurus, for employers of seafarers and shipowners required to satisfy the regulatory obligations under the Maritime Labour Convention 2006 in its current form and after the amendments coming into force in 2017.
+Crewsure is an insurance product developed for employers of seafarers and shipowners required to satisfy the regulatory obligations under the Maritime Labour Convention 2006 in its current form and after the amendments coming into force in 2017.

 One Ocean Marine will send the Seafarer an email of our insurance certificate on acceptance of the Job.
 This will outline all relevant insurance matters should the Seafarer be stranded in a foreign Port.